-This certification, developed in collaboration with ACC’s Office of Diversity, Equity, and Inclusion, is focused on equity frameworks, practices, and strategies to support faculty in their teaching and learning.
+This certificate, developed in collaboration with ACC’s Office of Diversity, Equity, and Inclusion, is focused on equity frameworks, practices, and strategies to support faculty in their teaching and learning.
 Sessions are interactive and engaging.
 Each session is offered several times throughout the semester.
 All three sessions must be successfully completed to qualify for the certificate.
-The Equity Certification is open to all faculty and staff.
+The Equity Certificate is open to all faculty and staff.

 The final session of the certificate will debut in Fall 2021.
 Please subscribe to TLED updates about upcoming equity training opportunities.

 Discover Your Blind Spots: Teach for All Students